 When the strain on the follicles becomes repetitive, or constant - for instance, due to wearing the same tight and/or heavy hairstyle every day for weeks - the hair can become weak, particularly around the hairline, temples and the site where the style is affixed.
 This can then lead to snapping along the hair shaft and hair looking dry, thin and frizzy.
 Whilst a good haircut and strengthening conditioning treatments can help this to look better, these will not help damaged follicles.

 The first step for anyone concerned about receding around their hairline and/or temples, or other hair issues is to check their hairstyle.
 If it involves hair extensions, stop wearing them; if the hair is pulled back into a style that needs to be tightly secured - such as braids, a slicked back, taut or high ponytail or bun - then wear the hair down naturally in order to let the follicles recover.
-If the issue is mild then this in itself should help to resolve the problem, with normal hair growth generally taking around three months to become noticeable due to the organic timeline of the hair growth cycle.
+If the issue is mild then this in itself should help to resolve the problem, with normal hair growth generally taking around three months to become noticeable due to the organic timeline of the hair growth cycle

 this type of hair loss from occurring in the first place is widely advised.
-Especially because, if the problem is persistent and the follicles are not allowed to recouperate, Traction Alopecia can cause permanent baldness in the affected areas.
+Especially because, if the problem is persistent and the follicles are not allowed to recuperate, Traction Alopecia can cause permanent baldness in the affected areas.
 For this reason, getting a timely diagnosis from an experience hair specialist is crucial.